Financial Ruin: The Price You Pay for Failing to Learn from History

 The Invisible Puppeteer: Mass Psychology in Action

-To understand the market, one must first comprehend the invisible puppeteer, which is mass psychology.
+To understand the market, one must first comprehend the invisible puppeteer, mass psychology.
 Gustave Le Bon, a pioneer in crowd psychology, argued that individuals in a crowd often act differently—more irrationally—than they would alone.
 The South Sea Bubble of the early 18th century is a prime example.
 Investors, including the astute Isaac Newton, were swept away by the frenzy, resulting in devastating losses when the bubble burst.

 Psychology and Strategy Collide: The Art of Contrarian Thinking